Earth Care’s mission is to help congregations and individuals care for creation by reducing energy use and shifting to renewable sources of energy.

 Throughout the years, Earth Care has been an active advocate for congregations and individuals working to reduce energy use and shift to renewable energies.
 The organization has hosted numerous workshops, film showings, inspirational talks, discussions, demonstrations, trainings, and other events, all carefully designed to raise awareness of our moral calling to care for our earth and share information about how to do that.

 Today, Earth Care is helping congregations on their paths to sustainability through its Pay It Forward program.
-New members are always welcome to join Earth Care’s Steering Group, which meets monthly (typically on third Tuesdays) to plan events and develop new materials and resources.
+New members are always welcome to join Earth Care’s Steering Group, which meets monthly (typically on fourth Tuesdays from 4:30 to 6:00 p.m. at St. Thomas Lutheran Church, 3800 E 3rd St, Bloomington, IN 47401) to plan events and develop new materials and resources.